References in the content below refer to the PBMEF Guide.

 |

-This indicator is reported by national TB program (NTP) official records.
+This indicator is reported by National TB Program (NTP) official records.
 Quarterly report on TB treatment outcomes in the basic management unit and Form 07: Combined annual outcomes report for basic TB and for RR-/multidrug-resistant (MDR)-TB.

 This standard World Health Organization (WHO) indicator can also be calculated using the WHO database.
 The variable for the numerator is newrel_succ and the denominator is newrel_coh.